PS21/25 – Remuneration Reform

 What Changed

-- Review and update MRT identification processes, applying simplified top 0
+- Review and update MRT identification processes, applying simplified top 0.3% threshold and new proportionality exemptions.

 Key Dates